Silyl Radical-Mediated Metallaphotoredox Cross-Electrophile CouplingP. Zhang, C. C. Le, D. W. C. MacMillan

 - For non-heteroarene products, the crude reaction mixture can be concentrated directly, with no need for workup.

-- If solvent-coupled product is observed in DME, MeCN or dioxane can be used as alternatively solvents.
+- If solvent-coupled product is observed in DME, MeCN or dioxane can be used as alternative solvents.

 - If necessary, dioxane (~ equal efficiency), MeCN (~ 50% efficiency), and DMA (generally low yields) can be explored in place of DME.
 A ratio of DMA:Toluene is also effective.